tromey/emacs-ffi/README.md

   be useful in conjunction with the `bindat` package for unpacking C structures.

-  I may add a simple way to fetch C strings from memory.

 * `(ffi--mem-set POINTER STRING)`.
 Copy the contents of STRING to the memory at POINTER.